Top 9 Uninvited Insect House Guests for Fall

 HOUSE FLY CONTROL

 If you notice large, black flies on the side of your home in the late autumn, you may at first think you’re dealing with an invasion of house flies.
 More likely these insects are cluster flies which look remarkably like a common house fly.
 Cluster flies will warm themselves on the side of your house and ultimately try to sneak inside to spend the winter.
 During warm spells, they may emerge from their hiding places to explore the living areas of your home.
-You can treat the wall voids and other spaces where they overwinter with TERRO® Home Insect Killer for the best results.
+You can find a variety of options to help take care of fly troubles.

 These carrot-shaped insects can be a pest inside your home any time of the year, but as outdoor temperatures cool off and humidity levels flatten, even more may find their way inside.
 Silverfish thrive in moist, damp areas where they can access starchy substances such as paper in books or wallpaper glue.
 Spot-treat areas where they’re feeding with TERRO® Spider & Ant Killer and then apply TERRO® Ant Dust to potential hiding places.